 In addition to her League activities, Pat participates in several local government boards, reads, cooks, sews, gardens and travels.
 Her husband, Arnie, is also a supportive League member and participates in many League activities.
 They have one daughter, Daria, who lives in Denver, CO., and is an environmental engineer.
 Due to her efforts, they have three terrific grandchildren.

-Executive Director Jessica Lowe-Minor worked as a women's rights advocate for six years before coming to the League of Women Voters of Florida in 2010.
+League of Women Voters of Florida Executive Director Jessica Lowe-Minor worked as a women's rights advocate for six years before coming to the League in 2010.
 Most notably, she represented the Business and Professional Women of Florida and the Florida National Organization for Women as their lobbyist at the state Capitol.
 Additionally, Lowe-Minor is a doctoral candidate in women's and gender studies via the Program in Interdisciplinary Humanities at Florida State University, and she has taught classes at both FSU and TCC.

 Lowe-Minor currently serves on the Tallahassee/Leon County Commission on the Status of Women & Girls.
 She is a recipient of Equality Florida's "Voice for Equality" Award, and was named one of the Tallahassee Democrat’s “25 Women to Know” in 2013.
 She is a member of Leadership Tallahassee Class 31, and is married to Rick Minor.
 The pair recently gave birth to their first child, a girl, on January 1, 2014.

 Office & Events Manager

 Office & Events Manager Heather Hernandez is a graduate of Florida State University.
 She graduated with a bachelor’s degree in Political Science and a minor in International Affairs.
 She hopes to attend graduate school for Political Science in the near future.
 In her off-time she enjoys spending time with her dog, reading, knitting, and traveling.